wintercms/docs/architecture/introduction.md

 ### Asset Compiler

+Winter CMS includes two types of asset compilation to assist developers with quickly implementing frontend styling and functionality.

-Winter CMS includes a server-side [Asset Compiler](../services/asset-compilation) that makes use of the [Assetic Framework](https://github.com/assetic-php/assetic) to compile and combine assets like CSS and JavaScript serverside, through PHP, negating the need for complex build workflows.
+The server-side [Asset Compiler](../services/asset-compilation) makes use of the [Assetic Framework](https://github.com/assetic-php/assetic) to compile and combine assets like CSS and JavaScript serverside, through PHP, negating the need for complex build workflows.
 The Asset Compiler provides on-the-fly server-side compilation of SASS and LESS stylesheets as well as [run-once manual compilation of assets](../services/asset-compilation#compiler-bundles) without requiring additional workflow tools like Node or NPM.
 It is also able to combine and minify CSS and JS files.

 Additionally, you can [define variables in the theme.yaml file](../themes/development#combiner-vars) that can be modified in the Theme Settings area of the backend which are then injected into the compiled files, creating flexibility for theming and branding.

+For more advanced workflows, or for taking advantage of the vast Node ecosystem, we also include command-line based compilation of assets through [Mix commands](../console/asset-compilation.md), which is powered by the [Laravel Mix](https://laravel-mix.com/) library.
+These commands take a lot of the headache out of managing, using and compiling Node-based systems and give you the full flexibility to build the frontend the way you want to.

 ### Image Resizing